The Ultimate Guide to Buying Soccer Cleats

 Comfort is a critical component of a soccer cleat.
 If the player is not comfortable, then performance will be affected.
 Insoles provide much needed comfort in a performance shoe.
 You should look for an insole that provides just enough cushioning to not feel stud pressure.
 Too much cushioning can make for an unstable fit, which is quite dangerous.
 A good balance is important when it comes to insoles: not too thin, not too thick.

-5) The Right Amount of Padding for you
+5) The Padding

 In regards to padding, there is a big tradeoff between comfort and ball touch.
 Having a lot of padding can be very comfortable, but can affect ball touch, and vice versa, having little padding can be good for ball touch, but can affect comfort level.
 So the key here is to have the right amount of lightweight padding, in the right places, to ensure a comfortable fit, and good ball touch.
 The right balance can be very personal, so you will only be able to tell your personal preference by trying the cleats on.